kamillle/active_record_encrypted_string/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/active_record_string_encryption.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/active_record_string_encryption/blob/master/CODE_OF_CONDUCT.md).
+Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/active_record_encrypted_string.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/active_record_encrypted_string/blob/master/CODE_OF_CONDUCT.md).

 ## Code of Conduct

-Everyone interacting in the ActiveRecordStringEncryption project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/active_record_string_encryption/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the ActiveRecordEncryptedString project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/active_record_encrypted_string/blob/master/CODE_OF_CONDUCT.md).